By Clean Technology Hub Executive Director Ifeoma Malo and Senior Analyst Wole Hammond

 Only a handful of the 500 homes in this rural community can afford small generators to meet some of their energy needs, whilst the other inhabitants mainly rely on smoky kerosene lamps and fuel wood.

-However, the launch of a 24kW solar mini-grid in 2016 ushered a new era of unlimited power supply which culminated in improved socio-economic well being for Onono-Anam.
-Several homes are now powered by solar energy; agro-processing now thrives in the community, and night time security has been enhanced.
+However, the launch of a 24kW solar mini-grid in 2016 ushered in a new era of unlimited power supply, which culminated in improved socio-economic well-being for Onono-Anam.
+Several homes are now powered by solar energy; agro-processing now thrives in the community, and nighttime security has been enhanced.

 Energy access for improved health

 Up North in Bisanti, Niger state, the installation of a 40kW solar mini-grid was made possible through a partnership with the Bank of Industry, the United Nations Development Program, and the Institute of Electrical Electronics Engineers (IEEE).

 This mini-grid installation has been of immense benefit to the community.
 Over 300 households and approximately 1,600 people are now connected to the grid.
 Residents who ran petrol-powered generators for as much as N600 naira for 3 liters could now access a 24-hour power supply for 44.5% of that same amount.

 Security and social interactions also have greatly improved, and the Primary Healthcare Centre in the community has recorded a 60% reduction in malaria cases in the community.